erdogant/findpeaks/docs/source/Topology.rst

 The initialization with contains many variables for which only a few are applicable for the **topology** method.
 The general parameters are *figsize* and *verbose* which are for setting the figure size and printing messages to the screen.
 Specific for the topology method, the method should be set at "topology", and in addition, the parameters *interpolate* and *limit* can be used for some pre-processing, and output adjustments.
 By default, no interpolation is applied and there is no limit on the final results.
-See here for the details :func:`findpeaks.findpeaks.findpeaks`
+See here for the details :func:`findpeaks.findpeaks.findpeaks`.

 .. code:: python